BobbyKostadinov/robowars/README.md

 Each folder contains a **/test** folder.
 Here, is the location of the unit tests, written with mocha nad should.js for assertion.

-**To do note**: Find a better way to mock ES6 modules.
-As a new tool, I have not found a good enough mocking tool and a dependency injection would suit better rather than raw import statements however due to the size of the application this seems an overkill
-I have used proxyquire but as this works with Node's require I've had to use require statements rather than ES6 imports.

 **/itest**
 The location for integration tests.
 The goal for those tests is to run functions together, rather than in isolation and ensure higher level testing.

+### TODO:
+- Find a better way to mock ES6 modules.
+As a new tool, I have not found a good enough mocking tool and a dependency injection would suit better rather than raw import statements however due to the size of the application this seems an overkill
+I have used proxyquire but as this works with Node's require I've had to use require statements rather than ES6 imports.

+- Performance test for calculations - ensure calculations would not take long in extreme data ranges as this would block the event loop.
+I've tested with 50 concurrent requests using the Postman tests and that responds within 20ms which is good enough, but the grids used are small.